arcticlimer/blog/notes/NixOS/gpu_passthrough.md

 - [Add IVSHMEM support](#ivshmem-support).
 - [Download and install `Looking Glass (host)`](https://looking-glass.io/downloads).

+You should now be able to run something like `looking-glass-client -s no -F -f /dev/shm/looking-glass` on your host and see your guest graphical output.

 > Note: The version of both your Looking Glass client and host applications must match.

+## USB Support
+If you need to use your USBs to wire up say a pendrive or an external HD, you can easily plug them into your PC and pass them to your guest through the **Add Hardware** button inside the box's details.

+## Partition Support
+To passthorugh native partitions, create them on your host, then inside the **Add Hardware** menu, select **Storage**, uncheck **Create a disk image for the virtual machine**, check **Select or create custom storage** and add the path do your partition inside the input (e.g: `/dev/sdb2`).

+# Performance Improvements

+## Changing number of CPU cores
+I've initially had some trouble with poor CPU performance, In order to improve it I went into the **CPUs** section inside the box's details and checked **Manually set CPU topology**, from here you can increase the number of real cores working with the VM.

 # Conclusion
 While tinkering with and learning more about `VFIO` and `QEMU`/`libvirt`, I've